vutny/errbot-slack-st2/README.rst

   on start up, separated by comma.
   ``ST2_API_KEY``: the key created in StackStorm to access its API.
 * ``ST2_HOST`` (optional): if you're running StackStorm in **Docker on MacOS** set it to ``192.168.65.1``.
-This is special loopback interface IP address.
+On GNU/Linux you may need to specify ``172.17.42.1`` here.
+This is a special IP address of Docker bridge network interface.

 It is possible to save these variables in ``.env`` file in the root of the repository.